-Gutter work can turn into a messy job if the wrong tool is used, or more importantly, used incorrectly.
-If you are installing a new gutter, I’d recommend playing around with them with some offcuts before taking to that section of downspout.
+Gutter work can turn into a messy job if the wrong tool is used or, more importantly, used incorrectly.
+If you are installing a new gutter, I’d recommend playing around with them with some offcuts before taking to that section of the downspout.

 1 | Tin Snips

 A simple pair of tin snips or aviation snips are less powerful than other options fit for the job, but they will move slower and therefore yield more precise cuts.
-You have to guide the tin snips by hand so you have more control over the movements.
-Tin snips are not ideal because they can puncture the gutter or create a jagged and messy cut but they can be used to cut metal downpipes.
+You have to guide the tin snips by hand, so you have more control over the movements.
+Tin snips are not ideal because they can puncture the gutter or create a jagged and messy tool for cutting metal downpipes.

-If you choose to use this tool, you want to measure the mark for the fixing holes at one corner and puncture a hole, unnecessary when using other methods.
+If you choose to use this tool, you want to measure the mark for the fixing holes at one corner and puncture a hole, which is unnecessary when using other methods.
 You will have to cut alongside the outside line and leave space for the lap joint intact.
 Once you make the hole, you need to later enlarge that hole or make more.

 2 | Circular Saw

 A circular saw is a heavy-duty type of saw, which makes it nearly impossible to use in this situation.
 You could install the blade backward to use it, but it’s not worth the effort.
 The saw will most likely crush the gutter or cut too much off, rendering the part useless.

 3 | Hand Saw and Utility Knife